JupyterHub URL scheme#

 Some checks are performed and a delay is added before redirecting back to

 If something is really wrong, this can result in a redirect loop.

 Visiting this page will never result in triggering the spawn of servers without additional user action (i.e. clicking the link on the page).

 Prior to 1.0, this URL itself was responsible for spawning servers.
 If the progress page was pending, the URL redirected it to running servers.
 This was useful because it made sure that the requested servers were restarted after they stopped.
 However, it could also be harmful because unused servers would continuously be restarted if e.g. an idle JupyterLab frontend that constantly makes polling requests was openly pointed at it.

 from applications connected to stopped servers.

-These are failed with 503 and an informative JSON error message
+503 status code and an informative JSON error message

 that are connected to a server that has stopped.